 The hummus is freshly hand-made and is mixed with roasted red peppers, which added a nice boost of flavours.
 As for the Patlican Soslu, I find it really appetizing.
-I like almost anything in tomato sauce, hence the preference.
+I like almost anything in tomato sauce really, and they hit the spot.

 King Prawns (£8)